paytonyau/agmicrobiomebase/amplicon-sequence-analysis/amplicon-16S/16s-sequence-process.md

 1.  `wget http://john-quensen.com/wp-content/uploads/2020/03/figaro.yml`

-If the provided URL is not available, you may also create a `figaro.yml` file on your own and include the information provided below.
+If the provided URL is not available, you may also create a `figaro.yml` file on your own and include the information provided below, or use the `16s-step01-figaro.yml` file in our Github folder.

 ```
 name: figaro